Tree Trimming vs. Pruning: What’s the Difference?

 If you need to prune or trim a tree that overhangs your neighbor’s property, contact them and come to an agreement on how best to approach it.
 If you plan to hire a professional service, notify them so your neighbor knows what to expect and when.

 Open communication can alleviate conflict and stress when caring for trees that grow on your and your neighbor’s property.
-To learn more about where the responsibility for shared trees lies, talk to your local municipality.
+To learn more about where the responsibility for shared trees lies, read our blogpost regarding

 What if my tree is infested with insects?